ChoiDM/BraTs/README.md

 # Brain Tumor Segmentation

 ## Getting Started
-This repository provides everything necessary to train and evaluate a brain tumor semgentation model.
+This repository provides everything necessary to train and evaluate a brain tumor segmentation model.

 Requirements:
 - Python 3 (code has been tested on Python 3.5.6)